QuAIR/HamiltonianRecognition-codes/README.md

 conda install jupyter notebook
 ```

-QPU experiments are based on the cloud platform provided by [Tencent Quantum Lab](https://github.com/tencent-quantum-lab).
-For readers who are interest in QPU experiments, please use the following command to install the necessary package:
+QPU devices are provided by the cloud platform of [Tencent Quantum Lab](https://github.com/tencent-quantum-lab).
+For readers who are interest in real experiments, please use the following command to install the necessary package:

 ```bash
 pip install "tensorcircuit[cloud]"